iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 4 reviews"/>
 </p>

+> I appreciate the efforts to curb the spread of Covid.
+However when I turned off my phone's location, I received a notification from Google's Exposure Notifications framework that I needed to enable location in order for the app to work.
+What???
+Covidwise says that "No personal data or location tracking occurs within this app."
+I've since learned that while the app itself doesn't ask for location, Google's Exposure Notification framework (used by the app) obtains location data by using Bluetooth.
+This is very confusing.
+Please work out the kinks in messaging this.
+Otherwise it looks like the app is trying to do something sneaky (trying to gather and store my location data without telling me).<br> :date: __2020-10-02 20:49:11__

 > For battery optimization issue, you can add this app in the "whitelist" so you won't run into the issue.<br> :date: __2020-09-23 17:11:11__